lukasreber/wdb_graphql/README.md

 ## Query / Documentation

-The project comes with Graph*i*QL installed, which which is a simple UI to access the API.
-It can be accesses on the following url: [http://127.0.0.1:8000/graphql](http://127.0.0.1:8000/graphql)
+The project comes with GraphiQL installed, which is a simple UI to access the API and browse the data model.
+It can be found here: [http://127.0.0.1:8000/graphql](http://127.0.0.1:8000/graphql)

 ## Testing